Elderly Anxiety: What to Be Aware Of

 Remember that people can develop anxiety at any point in their lives.
 Just because a senior is a certain age, or just because they haven’t gone through a particularly stressful or anxiety-producing life situation, it doesn’t mean that they can’t start experiencing anxiety.

 There are more seniors than ever who are struggling with anxiety disorders.
-If you have a senior loved one in your life who you feel may be dealing with anxiety, then you can be there to help them get the assistance they need to find relief.
+If you have a senior loved one in your life who you feel may be dealing with anxiety, then you can be there to help them get the medical assistance they need to find relief.